-Regardless of the reason, all patients seeking medical help deserve to been properly diagnosed and treated.
+Regardless of the reason, all patients seeking medical help deserve a proper diagnosis and treatment.
 When this does not happen, there may be a case for an emergency room medical malpractice lawsuit.
 The Chicago emergency room negligence attorneys at Rosenfeld Injury Lawyers LLC are committed to protecting your legal rights.
-Complete our on-line case intake form and we will reach out to you shortly for a free case review.
+Complete our online case intake form and we will reach out to you shortly for a free case review.

 Over-Crowding In Emergency Rooms Resulting Patients Not Getting The Care They Need

 The Center for Disease Controls reports that volumes have drastically increased in recent years.
 Between 1999 and 2009, it is estimated that emergency room visits have increased by 32%, from 102.8 million visits to 136.1 million visits.
 This increase is also thought to have affected the amount of time patients must wait to be seen.
 Just from 2003 to 2009, wait times for medical care increased 25% in ER’s.

 The effect of overcrowding and extended wait times has also increased inpatient mortality rates.
 A study published in the Annals of Emergency Medicine in December 2012 showed a 5% increase in the probability of death for patients visiting an emergency room on high volume days.
 In addition, hospital stays were longer for those patients with an overall cost of $17 million attributed to overcrowded ER visits of less than 1 million visits studied.